Robot Specific Blocks#

 motor |

-The motor or motor group to check if it is done spinning:
+The motor group to check if it isn’t spinning:

 |